 Stock only with no modifying of parts.
 No devices to raise or lower cars or to soften or stiffen suspension.
 All cars may use spring rubbers on all four springs.
 Springs must be the same size side by side.
 No sway bar adjustment.
 Body and frame must be stock ride height from the track with driver in car (within 1”) as per OEM book.
 Camber on right front wheel must be within 2 ½” off of level as measured at the bottom and top of the rim with 35 lbs.
 PSI.
-Camber of left front wheel and rear wheels must be straight.
-No camber allowed except right front wheel.
+Camber of left front wheel and rear wheels must be within 1”.
 VW Golf, Rabbit, Jetta and Scirocco (up to 1992) are exempt from the camber rule.

 Must be welded or bolted securely.
 Doors must not be cut down.

 Must have steel 360 degree retaining hoop 1/4” by 2” positioned at front and rear of the drive shaft within 6” of each U-joint.
 (Rear wheel drive only).
 No chains.
 Drive shafts must be painted white.